maswiryy/maswiry/README.md

 - 🌱 I’m currently learning python coding about computational physics and numerical methods
 - 💞️ I’m looking to collaborate on computational physics
 - 📫 You can reach me on https://www.facebook.com/maswiry/ or https://www.instagram.com/maswiry

+and yes this code is made by many other code
 - Thank you for your attention
 <!---
 maswiry/maswiry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.